InHouseQueue/InHouseQueue/README.md

 - Ensures that modified versions and derivative works of the software also remain open-source by requiring them to adopt the AGPL-3.0 license.
 - Grants end users the freedom to use, study, share, and modify the software.
 - Preserves copyright notices, disclaimers, and license information within the source code.
--Excludes the granting of patent rights; contributors with patents covering their contributions must license those patents to users.
+- Excludes the granting of patent rights; contributors with patents covering their contributions must license those patents to users.
 - Relieves original authors and contributors of liability for damages or warranty claims.

 # Acknowledgments